 It is the term given to the phenomenon of technological change and innovation disrupting existing business models.
 In addition, Digital Disruption refers to changes in how businesses operate or customers interact with them.

 In other words, It is a term used to express the impact of digital technologies on industries, businesses, and individuals.
 These technologies can potentially disrupt traditional business models and create new opportunities for businesses.
 So

 This is essential because it can completely change how a business operates.
 Unfortunately, many businesses are unaware of its potential impact and are at risk of being disrupted.

 Digital disruption signals businesses that customers’ requirements are changing.
 Hence the business must understand and accept the interruption.
 Otherwise, there will be a chance of going bankrupt.

 For example, Blockbuster was once the leading video rental company, but it failed to adapt to the digital age and went bankrupt.
 Kodak was also a leading camera manufacturer, but it failed to embrace digital photography and went bankrupt.

 Businesses that can adapt to digital disruption can reap significant rewards.
-For example, Amazon disrupted the retail industry by offering a convenient online shopping experience.
+For example, Amazon disrupted the retail industry by offering a convenient shopping experience.

 Uber didn’t exist until 2009, and Airbnb was founded in 2008.
 These companies disrupted the traditional taxi and hotel industries by offering a more convenient and affordable service.